AndrewPiroli/Wii-donut.c/README.md

 # Wii-donut.c
 A port of donut.c to the Wii

-Exit to HBC by pressing home on Wiimote, no other controls supported.
+Exit to HBC by pressing home on Wiimote, start/pause on GC controller, or console reset button.

+Shutdown Wii with console power button or Wiimote power button.

 &nbsp;